dtgraham9/ECE474_Project1/ECE474_Project1/README.txt

+All source files are located in ECE474_Project1.
+The main method is located in ECE474_Project1.cpp

 To run have the text (example below is test.txt) file with the instructions and registers in the same directory as the ECE474_Project1.exe